IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

 To do so, we need to know when slot 0 happens in POSIX time, and how long the duration of each slot is.
-These are defined in a :hsobj:`Ledger.TimeSlot.SlotConfig`, a type defined in :hsmod:`Ledger.TimeSlot`.
+These are defined in a :hsobj:`Cardano.Node.Emulator.TimeSlot.SlotConfig`, a type defined in :hsmod:`Cardano.Node.Emulator.TimeSlot`.
 In principle the slot configuration might vary, but we will use the default values for testing (by using |def|_ from |Data.Default|_ as our configuration.
 Putting all this together, we can add a deadline to our